 In Gujarati wedding, this “welcome ritual” is known by the term “Ponkhana”.
 As the groom reaches, the mother of the bride receives him and performs an “Aarti”.
 This is followed by one amusing practice wherein the “to be the mother in law” of the groom tries to pluck his nose before entering the main venue.
 This practice is an absolute delight to watch where the bride’s mother and groom try their best, groom in saving his nose and mother in plucking one.

 - Some more rituals in Maharashtrian wedding

 As per the Maharashtrian wedding, the groom is welcomed by the bride’s parents.
 The ceremony of “seesam pooja” is conducted then.
 As per this, the groom’s legs are washed with water by the bride’s parents.
-Later they apply the “Tilak” on his forehead which is followed by an aarti.
+Later they apply the “Tilak” on his forehead which is followed by aarti.
 The groom is made to sit on a stool which is known as “chaurang”.
-After this the bride’s parents and close family shower him with some great gifts.
+After this, the bride’s parents and close family shower him with some great gifts.

 India is a country of rituals and traditions, the wedding traditions in India are different in different places.
 Whether it’s a Muslim Wedding, Hindu Wedding or Christian Wedding, you will see all religions follow their rituals and celebrate this big occasion with their complete family.
 No matter what their religion, they celebrate the union of two families with lots of happiness and love.
 Just like rituals, Wedding Card Designs also vary from religion to religion, that’s why we at The Wedding Cards Online, offers a broad range of Wedding Cards specially designed to suit your religion and rituals.
 Whether you’re looking for a Hindu Wedding Cards, Punjabi Wedding Cards or Muslim Wedding Cards, We have it all to make your occasion remarkable.